OG-Open-Source/SDCL/sdcl_en.md

 - **Comments:** SDCL supports the inclusion of comments for documentation and clarity:
   - **Single-line Comments:** Begin with a hash symbol (`#`).
 All text from `#` to the end of the line is considered a comment and is ignored by the parser.
   - **Placement:** Comments **must** appear on their own dedicated line.
-  - **Forbidden End-of-line Comments:** Comments are not allowed to follow a key-value pair or any other data element on the same line (e.g., `key: "value" # comment` is invalid).
+  - **Forbidden End-of-line Comments:** Comments are not allowed to follow a key-value pair or any other data element on the same line (e.g., `key = "value" # comment` is invalid).
 This rule ensures consistent formatting and simplifies parsing.

 ### 4.4.
 SDCL Unique Features